CLI Tools Reference

 KEXPORT_NAME=myserver kexport qcow2 # custom filename

-See export-formats.md for details on each format and how to import them.
+See export-formats.html for details on each format and how to import them.

 krecovery — Disaster recovery